KlaraErpler/EnRecipes/README.md

 ## Features

 - Create recipes quickly
-- Add photo, notes and references to your recipes
+- Add photo, notes and combinations to your recipes
 - Organise your recipes by category
 - Quickly search for your recipes
 - Mark recipes as favorites and add them to your Try Later list